hyperledger/aries-rfcs/concepts/0072-didcomm-best-practices/README.md

 However, some best practices are worth documenting.
 There is tribal knowledge in the community that represents battle scars.
 Collaboration is fostered if learning curves don't have to proliferate.
-Therefore, we offer the following guidelines as recommendations.
+Therefore, we offer the following guidelines.

 ## Tutorial